Jaden-Padilla/AZURE-VM-S/README.md

 <p align="center">
 <img src="https://i.imgur.com/0JqzG9w.png" alt="osTicket logo"/>
 </p>
 First why a Virtual Machine otherwise known as "VM"?
 With Azure VM, you get the flexibility of accessing a virtual platform without buying and maintaining the physical hardware that can run the operation.
-A very cost effective solution for running extra VM's whenever you need them.
+A cost effective solution for running extra VM's whenever you need them.
-There are wide use cases of Azure Virtual Machine, but some examples include:
+There are variety of use cases of Azure Virtual Machine, but some examples include:

 Cloud Applications